hacks-guide/Guide_Wii/docs/bluebomb.md

 ::: info

 A normal Raspberry Pi Pico will not work.
-It MUST to be the wireless model.
+It MUST be the wireless model.
 Additionally, an ESP32 with a BLE only controller will not work.

 :::